jacobsteves/BananaMan/README.md

 ```

 Open the project in Xcode, then just clean and build and you'll be good to go!

-End with an example of getting some data out of the system or using it for a little demo

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With